 COVID-19 and Undocumented Workers

 Migrant workers, including undocumented immigrants, play an essential role in the global economy.
 They work in critical sectors like agriculture, domestic work, and the service industries, in the United States, Europe, and beyond.
-These workers have been hit hard by the global economic crisis wrought by COVID-19.
-Despite the pivotal role they play, millions of immigrant workers and families have been left largely to fend for themselves in this crisis, because they have not been included in government assistance.
+Despite the pivotal role they play, millions of immigrant workers and families have been left largely to fend for themselves throughout the COVID pandemic, because they have not been included in government assistance.

 How many people are we talking about?